2023 Best Value Electrical Engineering Master's Degree Schools in the Middle Atlantic Region

 Villanova also claimed a spot on our Best Electrical Engineering Master’s Degree Schools in the Middle Atlantic Region list.
 It’s in the top 5% of all schools in this category.

 The excellent master’s degree programs at Cornell University helped the school earn the #2 place on this year’s ranking of the best value electrical engineering schools in the Middle Atlantic Region .
-Cornell is a very large private not-for-profit school located in the small city of Ithaca.
+Cornell is a very large private not-for-profit school located in the city of Ithaca.

-The average tuition and fees for an out-of-state graduate students at Cornell are $30,006 a year.
+Out-of-state tuition fees for graduate students at Cornell are $30,006 per year.

 Cornell also took the #2 spot in our Best Electrical Engineering Master’s Degree Schools in the Middle Atlantic Region rankings.